Viggitoria/Viezbot/README.md

 # README

 Viezbot is a quiz application aiming to resemble a chat.
+It's part of the Digital Viez Project by master students of Trier University in Germany.
 It was developped as a web application using Ruby on Rails (https://rubyonrails.org/) to ensure its platform independency.
-The chat-bubble code of @dmitrizzle was used as a basis and modified where nessecary.
-To see more information about his code check out https://github.com/dmitrizzle/chat-bubble.
+The chat-bubble code (https://github.com/dmitrizzle/chat-bubble) was used as a basis and modified where nessecary.

 Things you may want to cover: